 Once an automatedexternaldefibrillator (AED) arrives, it is import to attach the 2 self-adhesive pads immediately to the patient’s chest (as labelled):

-ADHESIVE PAD 1: To the rightof the sternum below the clavicle
+ADHESIVE PAD 1: the rightof the sternum below the clavicle.

-ADHESIVE PAD 2: In the mid-axillary line with its long axis vertical and sufficiently lateral
+ADHESIVE PAD 2: the mid-axillary line, with its long axis vertical and sufficiently lateral.

 If the patient is hairy, you may need to shave the areas to allow adequate contact between the pads and the skin.
 Check for and remove any piercings as these can cause burns to the patient during defibrillation (doing this should not significantly delay defibrillation).

 Turn on the AED